theoapp/theo-docs/docs/theo-cli/signed_keys.rst

 Usage
 -----

-When adding a new authorized key to a user, add the `--sign` flag
+When adding a new authorized key to a user, to let `theo` signs the SSH public key add the `--sign` flag

 ::